cathykam2006/Capstone-Retinal-Image-Classification-CNN/README.md

 Keras is used to build the model, while TensorFlow is used for the backend.

-For predicting whether the image is classified as 'yes_disease' or 'no_disease', Iluminado utilized several pre-trained convolutional base + a top layer that has a structure listed as follows:
+For predicting whether the image is classified as 'yes_disease' or 'no_disease', Iluminado utilized several pre-trained convolutional base (InceptionV3,  Xception, VGG16, MobileNetV2, EfficientNetB5 and SE-ResNeXt) + a top layer that has a structure listed as follows:

----

-pre-trained network (InceptionV3,  Xception, VGG16, MobileNetV2, EfficientNetB5 and SE-ResNeXt)

----
 ```
 top_layer = Sequential()
 top_layer.add(Dense(100, activation = 'relu'))